artemis-prime/chess-two-ways/just-the-chess/CORE_ARCH.md

 ```

-`applyResolution` effects internal state, including `squareState` for this square.
-(And possibly others.
-If `Action` is say, `'castle'`, it involves 4 squares: King's `from` and `to`, and Rook's `from` and `to`!)
+`applyResolution` changes 'observable' state, likely including `squareState` for this square.
+(And possibly others, if `Action` is say, `'castle'`, which involves 4 squares: King's `from` and `to`, and Rook's `from` and `to`!)

-Reacting to changes in `squareState`, the UI can do things like draw a green circle in an allowable empty square being dragged over, or make the opponent's piece pulse slightly larged with a colored drop shadow indicating the possible capture.
+Reacting to changes in `squareState`, the UI can do things like draw a green circle in an allowable empty square being dragged over, or make the opponent's piece pulse larger with a thicker drop shadow indicating a possible `capture`.

 ## **Reactive UI**